 Close your eyes and imagine a capital city where you could leave your camera in a busy bar and when you return three weeks later, your camera will still be waiting for you, along with some cheeky pictures taken by the local bar staff.
 Imagine a place where you could leave your backpack on a bus and when you realize in a taxi later, have the taxi driver offer to personally go back to the bus station, and not only pick up your backpack, but keep it until the end of the day — not to mention meet you back at the bus station some eight hours later to return your belongings.
 Imagine a place where supermarkets and electrical stores leave millions worth of stock outside their shop, untied and unattended, and not one thing is taken.
 A place where you could leave your house key on top of an arcade game and find it untouched when you return for it later that day.

 And that's just the trust factor.
 We haven't even gotten to the other fun stuff — like Koreans' incredible work ethic, pristine natural areas, spicy carnivore-friendly cuisine.
-This peninsula packs a punch, so it's actually not too hard to answer the question: "Why teach in South Korea?"
+This peninsula packs a punch, so it's actually not too hard to answer the question: "Why teach English in Korea?"

 Open your eyes, put away your cynicism, and come to South Korea; the following are ten reasons to teach in South Korea.

 Koreans are just down-to-earth nice.
 If you need help, they’ll help you.
 If you’ve lost something, they’ll find it for you.
 If you’re a loyal restaurant-goer or bakery customer, they’ll give you something for free.
 If you miss your bus or train, they’ll refund your ticket.

 Koreans are proud of their country and their ideals, and they want to show them off to foreigners.
 They are very obedient people and very keen to follow the rules, which are positive things for the many ill-prepared, initially-overwhelmed foreigners that travel to South Korea.

 2. It's Cheap To Live